nikfrank/checkers/README.md

 #### review multijump options

 I found it very useful while writing this game to read through a few options to make sure they make sense on the board.
-Remeber the turns are `[moveFrom, moveTo, restMoveTos...]` and each move is `[col, row]` (which are zero-indexed of course!
+Remeber the turns are `[moveFrom, moveTo, ...restMoveTos]` and each move is `[col, row]` (which are zero-indexed of course!

 making the decision should be pretty easy once we can imagine all the moves from the output turn-move-arrays